karpanai/karpanai-web/data/blog/2005/05/06/car-talk.md

 “Is there a problem?”
 I ask.

 “Well, um, not really.
-But I can’t seem to find the battery in my car.”
+But I can't seem to find the battery in my car.”

 “Oh!”
 With suppressed grins, we see the knight off, and start waiting for another one in armor less shiny.